 ,Larger Amethyst stones are not necessarily a lot more pricey per carat.
 Unlike other stones Amethyst can be found in larger specimens so large stones are not that rare.

 If having a natural stone is important to you, ask for a certificate or have it tested.
 But don’t do this unless the stone passes all the above.
 Testing is not cheap.

 History of Amethyst

-The name Amethyst comes from theword amethystos for “not intoxicate”.
+The name Amethyst comes from the Koine Greek word amethystos for “not intoxicate”.
 This relates to the belief that wearing an Amethyst protected the wearer from drunkenness.
 The ancient Greeks not only wore amethyst but also carved drinking vessels from it.

 Amethyst has been used throughout history for jewellery and many other purposes.

 As already mentioned, it was used by the Greeks in jewellery and other ways to prevent intoxication.
 It was also used by European soldiers in the form of amulets.
 They believed it would help protect them through its ability to heal and promote calm in their actions.